woman writing at white desk with a white blouse

 Seek the Lord’s will for your life

 Pray about God’s will for your life and where He wants you to go.
 Pay close attention to what He speaks to you through His Word, prayer, and from other trusted believers (mentors, teachers, prayer warriors, etc.).
-Set goals that align with biblical principles and follow through with God-glorifying tasks.
-Know that your strength to achieve these goals comes from God alone and you don’t have to walk through this life alone.

 Create daily habits that allow you to live on purpose for God

-Live on purpose and manage your life for the glory of God.
-This can be accomplished by creating habits and routines that help you have breathing room in life.
-This breathing room then opens the door for helping others in need, ministering to others, and discipling.
+Also, this breathing room then opens the door for helping others in need, ministering to others, and discipling.
 Create a daily schedule and set goals that will leave room for you to grow in faith and disciple your family well.

-Embracing your identity in Christ doesn’t have to be a sprint, and quite honestly there is no finish line on this side of life.
 Go forward with the perspective of striving to glorify God and live like Jesus every single day.
 Then, friend, you will know and understand what it means to live in abundance.

 Leave a Reply